 Offers the second course of a mathematics sequence designed for prospective elementary education teachers.
 Covers basic concepts about rational numbers, real numbers, statistics, and probability.
 Uses manipulatives to deepen conceptual understanding.
-Prerequisite: MTH211 with a grade of C or better, or equivalent course as determined by instructor; or consent of instructor.
-Sp
+Prerequisite: MTH211 or higher with a grade of C or better, or equivalent course as determined by instructor; or consent of instructor.
+W